Dedsec1/deezloader-remaster/README.md

 - Does not requires an account at all
 - Download multiple musics at a time
 - Download Albums and artists
-- Tagging system on MP3-320 and FLAC!!!!!!(Linux users have to install 'flac' package[apt-get,pacman...])
+- Tagging system on MP3-320 and FLAC
 - Simple and user friendly

 # How to run